-Enclosure (7) to NAVIGATION AND VESSESL INSPECTION ON CIRCULAR No. 04 03, CH-1
+Enclosure (7) to NAVIGATION AND VESSESL INSPECTION CIRCULAR No. 04 03, CH-1

 Vessel Security Assessment Report 33 CFR 104.300

 • Reviewed and attached to VSP

 Vessel Security Plan 33 CFR 104.400

 • Reviewed

 • Onboard manned vessels

 Amendment and audit.
 33 CFR 104.415

 • CSO/VSO audit letter attached to VSP as required

 • Audits conducted as required

 (Annually) (After vessel modifications)

-(net reces instance e)
+(Tools and an

 Ship Security Alert System (vessels subject to SOLAS only) ISPS Part A, 9.4.18

 SOLAS XI-2, Regulation 6

 • On the bridge and one other location

 • Designed to prevent inadvertent activation

 • Covert (unmarked, silent, and need to know)

 • Tested IAW VSP

-Cor omments:
+Con omments:

 Security Drill

-Observe security drill exercising the activation of the provisions in the VSP related to a security threat, change of security level, or other security related incident or action as described in the VSP breach, security communications,
+Observe security drill exercising the activation of the provisions in the VSP related to a security threat, breach, security communications.

-Drill selection and location shall be as directed by the Master and VSO.
+change of security level, or other security related incident or action as described in the VSP Drill selection and location shall be as directed by the Master and VSO.
 Describe: